-A good to know command line tool that you can use is the arp command, ARP stand for address resolution protocol.
+A good to know command line tool that you can use is the arp command, ARP stands for address resolution protocol.

 The Arp command line tool:

-It is a network protocol and it is use for resolution of the network layer addresses into the link layer addresses, convert an IP address into its physical address, like Ethernet address.
+It is a network protocol and it is used for resolution of the network layer addresses into the link layer addresses, convert an IP address into its physical address, like Ethernet address.